beaufortaml/company-ownership-example/README.md

 After installing dependencies, you can run the local development server:

 ```
-$ python main.py
+$ python app/main.py
 ```

 (assuming `python` points to your Python 3 interpreter)

 The server is now running on [http://localhost:5000], and you should be able to access the endpoints listed above.

+If your operating system complains and tells you that you can't run the application on port 5000 (`"Address in use"` or some such), change the `SERVER_PORT` constant at the top of the `main.py` file and try again.

 ## Testing